-Two experimenters carried one laptop each (that contains two WiFi and two motes) and conducted the experiment.
-The total experiment lasted for one-hour with alternating static and mobile periods as shown in Figure 7.
-The authors were walking at 0.3m/sec(1ft/sec) for about 20 minutes.
+Two experimenters carried one laptop each (containing two WiFi and two motes) and conducted the experiment.
+The total experiment lasted for 1 hour with alternating static and mobile periods as shown in Fig. 7.
+The authors were walking at 0.3 m/sec (1 ft/sec) for about 20 minutes.
 We call this experiment period Slow Mobility.
 We chose very slow speeds because this represents the most challenging case.
-The same experiment was repeated once more where the moving speed of the transmitters was increased from 0.3m/sec to 1m/sec (normal human walking speed).
-We refer to this second experiment period as Walking-Speed Mobility.
+The same experiment was repeated once more where the moving speed of the transmitters was increased from 0.3 to 1 m/sec (normal human walking speed).
+We refer to this second experiment period as Walking Speed Mobility.
 We refer to these experiment traces as the complete traces.

-To analyze the effect of mobility on the results, we then also create mobile-only traces by extracting and concatenating the two 10 minute mobile periods into a 20 minute mobile trace.
-Using this technique we both create a slow-mobile and a walk-speed mobile trace.
-We then use a time-based sliding window of time interval $T_s$ seconds to slice each of the above datasets into overlapping test traces.
-We vary the time interval $T_s$ from 10 second to 400 seconds in steps of 10 seconds.
-For, example $T_s = 100s$ would generate 1101 test traces of duration 100s from the 1200s of data.We used these different sliced datasets with different time intervals $T_s$ .

-in our results to report the detection rates and false positives.
+To analyze the effect of mobility on the results, we then also create mobile-only traces by extracting and concatenating the two 10-minute mobile periods into a 20-minute mobile trace.
+Using this technique, we both create a slow-mobile and a walk-speed mobile trace.
+We then use a time-based sliding window of time interval T_s seconds to slice each of the above data sets into overlapping test traces.
+We vary the time interval T_s from 10 to 400 seconds in steps of 10 seconds.
+For, example $T_s=100\,\mathrm{s}$ would generate 1,101 test traces of duration 100 seconds from the 1,200 seconds of data.
+We used these different sliced data sets with different time intervals T_s in our results to report the detection rates and false positives.